Bastir Occitània: The November 10, 2018 Assembly in Toulouse of Bastir

 The members of "Bastir" gathered in Toulouse on November 10, 2018, to go back to the municipal elections and perpetuate the presence of the movement in the municipalities.
 "Bastir" then announces an approach similar to 2014, an opening to all lists compatible with the Bastir charter (except the extreme right).

 And while waiting for the municipal elections, "Bastir" supports the list of ecologists led by Yannick Jadot in the European elections of May 26, 2019.
 Finally, the labeling of candidates for these 2020 municipal elections will be finalized by Occitanie País Nòstre.

 The French regional elections of 2021

 In 2021, for the regional elections, Occitanie País Nòstre in alliance with other regionalist formations (Resistons!) and dissident ecologists presents its "Bastir" list in Occitanie.
 Jean-Luc Davezac was chosen by this league "Occitània ecologista e ciutadana" (ecological citizens of Occitania) to lead the list.

 On January 15, 2022, "Bastir Occitanie" joins the Federation of United Countries ("Fédération des Pays Unis"), an alliance between five regionalist parties in France.

 The French legislative elections of 2022

 In the 2022 legislative elections, "Bastir Occitanie" presented 14 candidates, 13 in Occitania and one for the Occitan diaspora in Paris.

+The French european parliament elections of 2024

+For the 2024 European elections, members of "Bastir Occitanie" appear in the “Ecology at the center” (Écologie au centre) list led by Jean-Marc Governatori.

+The French legislative elections of 2024

+In the 2024 legislative elections, "Bastir Occitanie" presented 7 candidates in Occitania.